survivejs/react-book/manuscript/11_deploying_applications.md

 # Deploying Applications

 If you were developing a native application you would probably bundle everything into one file and deploy it to some application store.
 Size probably wouldn't matter that much.
 Web is different.
 You can get quite far with a single bundle but at a certain point that becomes unwieldy.
-This is the area where Webpack excels.
+This is the area where webpack excels.
 It will allow you to shape your bundles just the way you like it.
 In this chapter I will discuss more general strategies for dealing with it.

 The strategy you’ll want to use depends entirely on your goals.
-With Webpack you can end up with something very highly optimized.
+With webpack you can end up with something very highly optimized.
 This incurs some extra complexity to the configuration but your users will be very glad you gave that extra effort.
 So far you've seen how to set up a basic minified bundle.
 The next step would be to split a vendor chunk from it.

 ## Splitting App and Vendors